istareatscreens/TTT_TG/README.md

 ### Server

 1. Implement GameInterface.php for your game logic.
 See AbstractTicTacToe.php as an example of how to setup createGame function
-2. In server.php create a new instance of your game and pass it to the GameFactory instance via addGame
+2. In server.php create a new instance of your game and pass it to the GameFactory instance via addGame method

 ### Notes